Kamouyiaraki/DEFRALichens/README.md

 **input = the raw file names for each ID in the spreadsheet**

-1) Runs FastQC on the raw sequence files for manual quality control and checking purposes.
+1) Runs [FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/) on the raw sequence files for manual quality control and checking purposes.
 2) Outputs FastQC files to a directory per ID found and sequences analysed

 ### 3. fastp.py

 One-pass FASTQ data preprocessing: quality control, deduplication, merging of paired reads, and trimming using [fastp](https://github.com/OpenGene/fastp)
-> Shifu Chen.
-2023.
-Ultrafast one-pass FASTQ data preprocessing, quality control, and deduplication using fastp. iMeta 2: e107. https://doi.org/10.1002/imt2.107

 **Parameters selected:**